 - Delayed language development

-Up next, we’ll discuss some important considerations to keep in mind when assessing intellectual disabilities in children with cerebral palsy.
+Up next, we’ll discuss important considerations for assessing intellectual disabilities in children with cerebral palsy.

 Assessing Cognitive Skills in Children with Cerebral Palsy

-Pediatric cognitive assessments are generally catered towards children without motor impairments.
-This can cause children with cerebral palsy to score much lower than their actual intellectual capacity is due to not recognizing the motor impairments.
+Pediatric cognitive assessments can cause children with cerebral palsy to score much lower than their actual intellectual capacity is due to not recognizing the motor impairments.

-For example, children with impaired oral motor skills likely won’t perform well on a verbal subscale, and children with poor fine motor skills probably won’t be able to point to objects or fill in answers.
+For example, children with impaired oral motor skills may not perform well on a verbal subscale, and children with poor fine motor skills may not be able to point to objects or fill in answers.

 Therefore, a traditional cognitive assessment may not provide the best measure of your child’s cognitive skills.

 When testing children with cerebral palsy for cognitive impairments, it’s essential to consider their motor impairments.
-This may involve taking a different kind of test or allowing more time for them to finish.
+This may involve taking a different test or allowing more time for them to complete the tests.

-In the following section, we’ll discuss various interventions that can help children with cerebral palsy manage their intellectual disabilities.
+In the following section, we’ll discuss various interventions that may help children with cerebral palsy manage their intellectual disabilities.